pascallaliberte/pascallaliberte.me/index.md

 </div>

 <div class="scroll-reveal" markdown="1" id="my-work">
-## My work: <span class="sub-title">Designer, Developer and User Researcher</span>
+## My work <span class="sub-title">Personal Development, Product Marketing and Web UIs</span>

-I'm currently preparing some service offerings to help product owners increase their sales.
-Would you like to be notified when I have something to announce?
+I'm currently preparing a way to help product owners improve their sales by tweaking how they present their product.
+By understanding the _reason_ why someone bought your product (they wanted progress in that area of their life), you can craft your messaging.
+To be notified when I announce that service, here's where to sign-up:

 {% include signup-services-announcement.html %}
 </div>